How to Apply for Housing

 Availability of housing applications on UAOnline:

-- Early applications for an upcoming academic year open in February.
+- Early applications for an upcoming academic year open in Late February/early March.

 - Late applications for an upcoming academic year are available after August 1st.